 Many senior move managers offer a wide range of services including:

-If you are helping a senior to clear out a household follow some of techniques to keep emotional conflicts at bay:
+If you are helping a senior clear out a household follow some of the following techniques to keep emotional conflicts at bay:

 Additional Senior Moving and Downsizing Resources ~